Mahrooo/Path-Planning/DFS/README.md

 \
 3- Traverse all the adjacent and unmarked nodes and call the recursive function with index of adjacent node.
 \
-runtime: O(V+E) where V is the number of vertices and E is the number of edges.
+runtime: O(V+E) where V is the number of vertices and E is the number of edges